 Breathing deeply – in through your nose, out through your mouth – helps you feel more grounded in the moments when grief gets overwhelming.
 In the moments when you’re troubled at the loss of your loved one, try taking a few deep breaths.
 If you can, find a quiet place to regroup.
 Closing your eyes while deep breathing can also help you feel more centered.

 Prayer also helps me when I’m grieving.
 I might feel sorrow about the loss of my loved one.
 I might be angry, even with God.
 My grief might be so strong some days, I struggle with believing God is there.
 No matter where my heart is, what my emotions are, or how I’m feeling physically, God cares about me.
 He cares about your grief, too.
 It is okay to lean on Him in prayer and to ask others to pray for you.

 If someone close to you has died, I know missing them can overwhelm you, even if you’re making every effort to take care of yourself and manage your emotions.

 You don’t have to despair.
 Get grief support right away.
-Email or chat with a HopeCoach at TheHopeLine who cares about you.
+Chat with a HopeCoach at TheHopeLine who cares about you.
 And know I’m praying for you and the loved ones you’ve lost.
 Even when your grief is strongest, you are never alone.